stayawayinesctec/stayaway-app/README.md

 # Copyright and license

 Copyright (c) 2020 INESC TEC.
-Developed by [Keyruptive](https://keyruptive.com).
+Developed with [Keyruptive](https://keyruptive.com).
 This project is licensed under the terms of the EUPL-1.2 license.
 Please see the [LICENSE](LICENSE) file for full reference.

 Some files contain code from the [DP3T applications](https://github.com/DP-3T), Copyright (c) 2020 [Ubique Innovation AG](https://www.ubique.ch).
 These files are  are marked as such and licensed also under MPL-2.0.